-This is a very simplified workflow in treepplr for analysis of host repertoire evolution to show the overall structure.
+This is a very simplified workflow in treepplr for analysis of host repertoire evolution.
+The data used here is simulated and the inference is too simple.
 A real analysis would include many other steps such as testing of different inference methods and check of convergence.

 Run treeppl

-Run the hostrep.tppl TreePPL program using the input data available in the package and default inference options.
+Now we can compile and run the TreePPL program using the default inference options.

 data = data, data_file_name = "hostrep")

-The output from tp_parse() contains all information outputted by treeppl, so we need to separate the sampled character histories from the sampled parameter values.
+The output from tp_parse_host_rep() contains all information outputted by treeppl, so we need to separate the sampled character histories from the sampled parameter values.

 Parameter estimates